Two New Sciences: Infinity

 The book also contains a discussion of infinity.
 Galileo considers the example of numbers and their squares.
 He starts by noting that:

 It cannot be denied that there are as many [squares] as there are numbers because every number is a [square] root of some square:

 1 ↔ 1, 2 ↔ 4, 3 ↔ 9, 4 ↔ 16, and so on.

-(In modern language, there is a bijection between the elements of the set of positive integers N and the set of squares S, and S is a proper subset of density zero.)
 But he notes what appears to be a contradiction:

 Yet at the outset we said there are many more numbers than squares, since the larger portion of them are not squares.
 Not only so, but the proportionate number of squares diminishes as we pass to larger numbers.

+(In modern language, there is a bijection between the set of positive integers N and the set of squares S, and S is a proper subset of N of density zero.)
 He resolves the contradiction by denying the possibility of comparing infinite numbers (and of comparing infinite and finite numbers):

-We can only infer that the totality of all numbers is infinite, that the number of squares is infinite, and that the number of their roots is infinite; neither is the number of squares less than the totality of all numbers, nor the latter greater than the former; and finally the attributes "equal," greater," and "less," are not applicable to infinite, but only to finite, quantities.
+We can only infer that the totality of all numbers is infinite, that the number of squares is infinite, and that the number of their roots is infinite; neither is the number of squares less than the totality of all numbers, nor the latter greater than the former; and finally the attributes "equal", greater", and "less", are not applicable to infinite, but only to finite, quantities.

 This conclusion, that ascribing sizes to infinite sets should be ruled impossible, owing to the contradictory results obtained from these two ostensibly natural ways of attempting to do so, is a resolution to the problem that is consistent with, but less powerful than, the methods used in modern mathematics.
 The resolution to the problem may be generalized by considering Galileo's first definition of what it means for sets to have equal sizes, that is, the ability to put them in one-to-one correspondence.
 This turns out to yield a way of comparing the sizes of infinite sets that is free from contradictory results.

 These issues of infinity arise from problems of rolling circles.
 If two concentric circles of different radii roll along lines, then if the larger does not slip it appears clear that the smaller must slip.
 But in what way?
 Galileo attempts to clarify the matter by considering hexagons and then extending to rolling 100 000-gons, or n-gons, where he shows that a finite number of finite slips occur on the inner shape.
 Eventually, he concludes "the line traversed by the larger circle consists then of an infinite number of points which completely fill it; while that which is traced by the smaller circle consists of an infinite number of points which leave empty spaces and only partly fill the line," which would not be considered satisfactory now.